 Reader in Engineering Geomorphology and Natural Hazards

-Current research projects include landslide hazard assessment in Kyrgyzstan and China using remote sensing and GIS, numerical modelling of natural hazards including coastal floods and lava flows, economic impacts of landslides in the UK and geotechnical characterisation and landslide distribution of the Hampshire Basin.
+Current research projects a study onm the global dfistributions of different natural hazards, landslide hazard assessment in Kyrgyzstan, Tajikistan and China using remote sensing and GIS, numerical modelling of natural hazards.
 I have a number of active research students working on MSc and PhD level research projects in geomorphology, terrain evaluation and remote sensing.